 1. Avoid public Wi-Fi

-2. Be aware of phishing scams
+2. Beware of phishing scams

-3. Don’t click on links in emails
+3. Don’t click on links in emails or answer calls from banks

 4. Use a credit card